-If your child has an EHC Plan, depending on their age will be given the opportunity to be involved in writing and reviewing their own outcomes.
+If your child has an EHC Plan, depending on their age, they will be given the opportunity to be involved in writing and reviewing their own outcomes.
+All review meetings are "child centred" meaning that the needs of the individual child are at the centre of the process and any decisions that arise from it.